 In addition to the use of calculators, assess the value of each benefit you provide to your workers.
 Most of the common benefits have monetized values listed next to them.
 What portion do you pay for medical and/or dental insurance?
 How many paid time-off (PTO) days do employees get?
 How much is the company match for your retirement account?

 Since total compensation comprises many aspects, it can be tough to manage manually.
-Instead, robust payroll solutions and top-rated HR software can help manage and administer total compensation.
+Instead, the best online payroll services and top-rated HR software can help manage and administer total compensation.
 The right systems streamline processes, ensure accuracy and provide valuable insights on compensation-related data.

 Manually calculating payroll can take hours or even days.
 Payroll and HR software can automate this process for you, saving you a significant amount of time and effort.
 Automating the calculation of salaries, taxes and deductions can also help reduce the risk of errors and ensure accurate payouts.
 If you are looking for software with comprehensive payroll features, check out our review of Gusto.